 If you are a leasehold tenant, you should examine the details of your lease contract and consult the landlord / freeholder.
 You may find that you have responsibility to ensure that a suitable fire rated door with all of its compatible components is fitted.

 The majority of fire doors, especially those on flat front doors, corridors and stairwells will have cold smoke seals.
-You can see these seals because they are either separate from or combined with the intumescent seal, they look like a brush or a plastic fin.
+You can see these seals because they are either separate from or combined with the intumescent seal.
+They look like a brush or a plastic fin.

 All fire doors in common areas of the building and flat front doors (corridors and stairwells) must have appropriate fire rated door closers fitted.